cloudmesh-community/book/chapters/clusters/kubernetes-417/pi-kubernetes.md

 ## Troubleshooting

-During the development of this tytorial its been experienced that Kubernetes cluster needs atleast one master and three worker nodes.
+During the development of this tutorial its been experienced that Kubernetes cluster needs at least one master and three worker nodes.
 Using less resources will lead to slow processor